humayunjamal/django-sample-app-with-ansible/README.md

 The user data of the auto scaling group is configured to download this repo and run the playbook which provision and deploys the hello app

+Tail the /var/log/cloud-init-output.log log file to check the status of a newly created instance application deployment

 Step 3) Access the application via created ELB end point on port 80.